openprivacy/newspeek/README.md

 ### List of changes from the 1981 original to the 2018 version

-*The thesis that was signed in 2018 was identical to what was originally written and submitted in 1981 with only formatting and spelling changes as detailed below.*
+*The thesis that was signed in 2018 is identical to what was written and originally submitted in 1981 with only formatting and spelling changes as detailed below.*

 #### Entire document:
 * Formatted for Google Docs and Markdown from OCR scan of printed original